-What makes a horror film work?
-When the movie plays to our greatest fear and phobia, which include:
+What makes a horror film successful is when it plays to our greatest fears and phobias.
+Elements that make scary movies work include:

 Death (A must for any horror film)